Healthy Shrimp Stir-Fry

 -

-Taste and adjust with a splash of tamari for salt or a squeeze of lime for brightness if you like.
+Taste and adjust the seasoning with a pinch more salt or lime juice if you like extra brightness.

 Substitutions